On the subcritical self-catalytic branching Brownian motions: Existence: Proof of Theorem

 \begin{proposition} Suppose that $F$ is a closed interval containing $\cup_{i\in \N}(x_i -1, x_i +1)$ and that $U$ is an open interval.
 Suppose that $U\cap F$ is bounded.
 Let $g$ be a bounded continuous function on $\mathbb{R}$ such that the support of $g$ is contained in $U$.
 Then under $\mathbb{P}_{(\Lambda, \mu)}$, there exists a measurable version $(\tilde{Y}_t^g)_{t>0}$ of the process $(\tilde{Z}_t(g))_{t>0}$. \end{proposition}

-We omit the proof of the above proposition, because it follows the standard argument similar to that of \cite[Theorem 6.2.3]{MR1367959} noticing, from Lemma \ref{lem:SCg}, that $(\tilde Z_t(g))_{t\geq 0}$ is stochastically right continuous.
-(A detailed proof is included in the Supplement Material \cite{MRHS25SM}.)
+We omit the proof of the above proposition, because it follows the standard argument similar to that of \cite{MR1367959}*{Theorem 6.2.3} noticing, from Lemma \ref{lem:SCg}, that $(\tilde Z_t(g))_{t\geq 0}$ is stochastically right continuous.
+(A detailed proof is included in Appendix \ref{append-D}.)